Article updated on: 7 September 2023

 In today’s crowded market – where your competition is just one click away – providing unique and personalized experiences is vital.
 Unifying your data into a 360-degree view of the customer lets you see all their previous engagements with your brand.
 This data helps your teams tailor their approach to each new interaction to provide the best possible experience.

-For example, your in-store employees can easily see the products a customer looked at online and provide intelligent and personalized suggestions or special offers based on that information.
-This will make the customer feel understood (remember, empathy is key), leading to long-term brand loyalty.
+For example, your in-store employees can easily see the products a customer looked at online and provide personalized suggestions or special offers based on that information.
+This will make the customer feel understood (remember, empathy is crucial), leading to long-term brand loyalty.

 All of this combines into a great customer experience that – when delivered time and time again – will cement your brand in the customer’s mind.